Ananthu26/Ananthu26/README.md

 Also a homelabber and self-hosting enthusiast:
 • Building and managing infrastructure for learning and personal use
 • Experience with Proxmox VE, TrueNAS, Docker, and network-level configuration
-• Passionate about systems engineering, automation, and virtualization
+• Passionate about systems engineering, virtualization and automation
 ```

 ---